John Edwards (Welsh politician): Career

 During the First World War, Edwards joined the Royal Welch Fusiliers earning the Distinguished Service Order in 1918 and being twice mentioned in despatches.
 According to one source he attained the rank of Lieutenant-Colonel.
 Edwards also trained for the law and in 1921 he was called to the Bar at Gray's Inn.

 Politics

 After his defeat at Aberavon in 1922, Edwards sought re-election to the House of Commons as an Independent Liberal for the University of Wales seat at the 1923 general election but in a tight contest, with three candidates each getting about one third of the vote, he finished bottom of the poll.
 He did not stand for Parliament again.

 Other public appointments

-Edwards was appointed a High Sheriff of Cardinganshire in 1942.
+Edwards was appointed a High Sheriff of Cardiganshire in 1942.
 He also served as a member of the Court of the University of Wales and the Court and Council of the University College of Wales at Aberystwyth.